eshwen/phd-thesis/README.md

 The following are some notes on formatting guidelines, just to remain consistent throughout the document and writing process:

-- To add a shorter caption for a figure in the List of Figures, add the shorter caption inside square brackets before the main one, i.e., `\caption[Reduced caption]{Full caption}`.
+- To add a shorter caption for a figure/table in the List of Figures/Tables, add it inside square brackets before the main one, i.e., `\caption[Short caption]{Full caption}`
-  - Avoid a full stop at the end of a reduced caption since it looks ugly in the table of contents, and omit references/citations from short captions
+  - Avoid a full stop at the end of a short caption since it looks ugly in the table of contents, and omit references/citations from short captions for the same reason
-  - In a short caption (or the regular caption if a short one isn't used), try to avoid referencing glossary and acronym terms (instead just write the normal text), since the internal links generated can take take a user to the glossary/acronym page if they accidentally click the referenced term
+- In items that are referenced in the Table of Contents in the thesis (short captions or the regular caption if a short one isn't used, chapters, sections, subsections, etc.), try to avoid referencing glossary and acronym terms (instead just write the normal text).
+Othwerise, the internal links generated can take take a user to that definition in the glossary/acronym page if they accidentally click the referenced term
 - Use a tilde `~` instead of a space between words and their references, and between numbers/quantities and their units to prevent linebreaks separating them.
 Between a number and its unit, I can also use `\,` for a thin space (i.e., separation smaller than a traditional space)
-- In the bibliography, the current sorting method I use is by author's last name.
-As such, in entries where the author is repeated (e.g., "CMS Collaboration"), the author's name will be replaced by a long dash.
-If undesired, it should be possible to change it either with an option/different sorting method, or maybe a different backend
 - For when to write numbers in words or numerals, see <https://www.scribbr.com/academic-writing/numbers/> for help
 - For references at the end of a sentence, cite _before_ the full stop
 - When explicitly referring to a reference with "Ref.", use `\citenum{}` instead of `\cite{}` so that the number isn't wrapped in square brackets